cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 - Given value x, it is infeasible to learn y = F(k, x) without knowledge of k.
 - Output y = F(k, x) is indistinguishable from a random value in the domain of F.

-Additionally, since this is an oblivious protocol, the following security properties are required:
+Additionally, we require the following additional properties:

+- Non-malleable: Given (x, y = F(k, x)), V must not be able to generate (x', y') where x' != x and y' = F(k, x').
+- Verifiable:: V must only complete execution of the protocol if it asserts that P used its secret key k, associated with public key Y = kG, in execution.
-- S must learn nothing about the R's input.
-- R must learn nothing about the S's private key.
+- Oblivious: P must learn nothing about the V's input, and V must learn nothing about the P's private key.

-Lastly, as a verifiable function, we require R to be able to verify that S used its private key k associated with public Y (=kG) to perfrom the OPRF computation.
-Specifically, R must only finish the protocol if S provides a valid proof, and S must not be able to participate in the protocol without using its known public key.
+- Unlinkable: Given (x, y = F(k, x)), if V reveals x to P, P cannot link x to the protocol instance in which y = F(k, x) was computed.

 # Elliptic Curve VOPRF Protocol {#protocol}